 Holland Harbour is currently developing several projects in different stages: ‘After the Cease Fires' is a feature-length documentary revolving around the question why there can’t be peace in the Holy Land.
 Furthermore, we develop a romantic

-comedy about two wedding planners who are unlucky in love themselves, an 3D animated feature about the adventures of a
+comedy about two wedding planners who are unlucky in love themselves, a 3D animated feature about the adventures of a

-young Polar Bear with a noble destiny; ‘Oliver’s Travels', and a sequel of our live-action feature ’The Legend of Longwood'
+young Polar Bear with a noble destiny; ‘Oliver’s Travels', and the sequel of our live-action feature ’The Legend of Longwood'.

-In the sequel of this magical adventure, Mickey moves to Egypt with her mum and her little brother,
+In the sequel of this magical quest, Mickey moves to Egypt with her mum and her little brother,

 AFTER THE CEASEFIRES